 Located just beyond stately Palm Drive and the Oval, Stanford's 17-acre Quad is the oldest part of campus and the heart of the university.
 Its arches and walkways inspired the modern design of the nearby Science and Engineering Quad.
-Other notable campus buildings include the James H. Clark Center for interdisciplinary research, Stanford Law
+Other notable campus buildings include the James H. Clark Center for interdisciplinary research.
+Stanford Law

-School's Neukom Building, Hoover Tower, the Bass Biology Building and the recently renovated Sapp Center for Science Teaching and Learning, originally the chemistry building dating to 1903.
+School's Neukom Building, Hoover Tower, the Bass Biology Research Building and the Sapp Center for Science Teaching and Learning.
+The Windhover Contemplative Center and the Denning House complement the campus with a warm, contemporary aesthetic.
 The architecture of Bing Concert Hall, the Anderson Collection at Stanford University and the McMurtry Building for the Department of Art and Art History celebrates and supports the arts at Stanford.
 Stanford's Central Energy Facility has won numerous design and environmental awards since its completion in 2015.

 Frank Lloyd Wright's Hanna House was built in 1937.
 Its unique design is based on hexagonal geometry, with no right angles in the floor plan.
-Hanna House is typically open twice a year for public tours through the Stanford Historical Society. historical society. stanford.edu includes the Stanford family mausoleum, which holds the remains of Leland and Jane Stanford and their son; the Arizona Garden, which features cacti and succulents planted in the 1880s; and Andy Goldsworthy's Stone River, a 320-foot sculpture constructed of sandstone from university buildings destroyed in the 1906 and 1989 earthquakes.
+Hanna House is typically open twice a year for public tours through the Stanford Historical Society. historicalsociety.stanford.edu includes the Stanford family mausoleum, which holds the remains of Leland and Jane Stanford and their son; the Arizona Garden, which features cacti and succulents planted in the 1880s; and Andy Goldsworthy's Stone River, a 320-foot sculpture constructed of sandstone from university buildings destroyed in the 1906 and 1989 earthquakes.